opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

  (e) If there are both mitigating and aggravating factors present in the case, which is not uncommon, both of them should be properly balanced so as to ensure that the overall punishment fits the crime.

 Such an approach will seek to ensure that when a trial judge decides to depart from the relevant sentencing precedents, he directly addresses his mind to the facts of the particular case to provide good and cogent reasons for doing so.
 Needless to say, such an approach is only intended to be a guideline as the DJ rightly observed ( _GD_ at [16]), since “no two cases can ever be completely identical or symmetrical”.
 The difference in every case lies in the details.
 That is precisely the reason why the evidence before the trial judge must be carefully analysed and considered before deciding on the appropriate sentence.
-To quote Chan Sek Keong CJ in _Luong Thi Trang Hoang Kathleen v Public Prosecutor_ [2010] 1 SLR 707 (at [25]):
+To quote Chan Sek Keong CJ in _Luong Thi Trang Hoang Kathleen v Public Prosecutor_ <span class="citation">[2010] 1 SLR 707</span> (at [25]):

  Judges should not blindly apply any sentencing principle without considering all the circumstances of the case at hand, especially the culpability of the accused in that particular case.
 It cannot be over emphasised that the court must apply its mind to the facts of each case before it and determine the appropriate sentence accordingly.